xsuchy/ada-zangemann-cz/Translation-Guidelines.md

   close to this war, you should be fine and readers will not associate the Zangemann logo with the war.

-* It is highly appreciate if the FSFE get two copies.
+* It is highly appreciated if the FSFE get two copies.
 We can use pictures with the book, or also all the different language versions of the book for advertisement of the book.